A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Preliminary

-where we set Planck's constant \( \hbar=1 \).
-The solution of Eq.(\ref{sch-equ}) is well-known as
+where we set Planck's constant \(\hbar=1\).
+The solution of Eq.~\eqref{sch-equ} is well known to be

-for some initial state $|\psi_0\rangle$.
-Consider a set of controllable Hamiltonians \( \{H_i\} \) for $1\leq i\leq L$, which correspond to different basic gates in quantum computing.
-Since each \( H_i \) is time-independent, the evolution of a quantum state under the action of a single \( H_i \) is a unitary transformation.
-By multiplying these unitary transformations in sequence, we obtain the evolution under these controls in the form of \cite{smith2025optimally}
+for some initial state \(|\psi_0\rangle\).
+Consider a set of controllable Hamiltonians \(\{H_i\}_{i=1}^L\), which correspond to different basic gates in quantum computing.
+Since each \(H_i\) is time independent, the evolution under a single \(H_i\) is a unitary transformation.
+A piecewise-constant control sequence gives